|Homepage:||Click to visit|

 |Study Abroad Administrative Fee:||No||Subject Area:||Commerce, European Studies, Management|

 Sustainable Practices in France & Denmark: Local Solutions to Global Challenges

 Wednesday, January 23, 2019, at 5 p.m. in Rouss & Robertson Halls, Room 254

 Information about all McIntire School of Commerce Global Programs can be found here.

 COMM 4569 (3 credits) can be counted as a management concentration class in the McIntire School and will satisfy the International Track Global Commerce Immersion requirement.
 The course also counts toward the Global Sustainability major and minor.
 The class is open to all undergraduate students at the University of Virginia; first-year and second-year students are encouraged to apply.

 Course objectives include:

 1. To learn about global issues and local solutions concerning the sustainability of various environmental resources and social systems.

-2. To learn how sustainable lifestyles are being adopted by citizens of Denmark and southern Sweden
+2. To learn how sustainable lifestyles are being adopted by citizens of France and Denmark

 3. To propose ways to transfer some of the ideas learned to local communities in the US or the student’s home country.